 At this month’s FER Virtual Next New Equipment EXPO & Trade Show, experts from the foodservice design and operator sides of the business joined me to discuss how they’re addressing the challenges presented by COVID-19 in the short- and long-term.

-You can watch the panel, Front of House of the Future above.
-I’ve also assembled four key takeaways on what you can do now to prepare your operations for tomorrow’s challenges.
+Here are four key takeaways from that session on what you can do now to prepare your operations for tomorrow’s challenges.

 Embrace new roles.
 COVID-19 Czar at Restaurant Associates Anthony Capozzoli, himself in a new position at the foodservice management provider, explained how certain roles are critical to help guide customers through the “new food experience.”
 He describes a dedicated front-of-house ambassador, for example: “As you walk in, you need to feel that comfort level of having your hands sanitized, knowing that they’ve articulated exactly what to do.”
 RA also has developed an advisory board on top of the czar position to help shape guidelines.
 Chipotle’s Chief Development Officer Tabassum Zalatrawala says chain recently introduced a steward position responsible for directing customers and managing dining rooms, including constantly sanitizing high-touch, high-frequency areas, such as around beverage stations.